XoceQ/api-master/README.md

 ### Security

-The API is secured using Spring Security, ensuring that only authenticated and authorized users can access the endpoints.
-This can be implemented using JSON Web Tokens (JWT) or sessions, depending on application requirements.
+The API is secured using Spring Security with JSON Web Tokens (JWT) for authentication and authorization.
+This implementation ensures that:

+Only authenticated users can access the endpoints by requiring a valid JWT in the Authorization header for each request.
+Role-based access control is enforced to restrict specific endpoints to authorized users.
+JWT tokens are signed and validated to prevent tampering and ensure secure communication.
+This approach provides a stateless security mechanism, reducing server-side overhead and enhancing scalability.
 ---

 ### Validation